Strongly dipolar molecular Bose-Einstein condensates: From few- to many-body physics: Interactions and few-body physics

 \subsection{Intermediate-range barrier and shielding}

-A fundamental challenge of ultracold molecules is that they undergo lossy collisions when they reach short range.
+\cred{A central challenge in experiments with ultracold molecules is} that they undergo lossy collisions when they reach short range.
 This loss can be the result of an exothermic chemical reaction channel, such as for KRb \cite{Ospelkaus2010,Ni2010, Quemener2012,Hu2019} or CaF \cite{Cheuk2020,Sardar2023}.
 However, even molecules that are chemically stable with respect to two-body collisions \cite{Zuchowski2010,Smialkowski2021,Tomza2021,Ladjimi2024} can form sticky complexes at short range, which subsequently are subject to loss processes \cite{Mayle2013,Christianen2019,Liu2020,Gregory2020,Gersema2021,Bause2021,Bause2023}.
-Harnessing the sizable long-range interaction of dipolar molecules opens a path to engineering a repulsive interparticle interaction that prevents colliding molecules from reaching short range.
-There is, however, always at least one direction along which the anisotropic long-range interaction is attractive.
+Harnessing the sizable long-range interaction of dipolar molecules opens a path to engineering a repulsive interparticle interaction that prevents colliding molecules from reaching short range. \cred{However, for the bare dipole–dipole interaction there is always at least one direction} along which the anisotropic long-range interaction is attractive.
 Hence, additional potential barriers have to be erected to prevent the collapse of molecular ensembles.
 In the following, we present several possible schemes to do so, in order to shield molecules against collisional losses.